 The Audit Committee meets representatives of the Manager and Investment Manager and their Compliance Officers who report as to the proper conduct of business in accordance with the regulatory environment in which the Company, Manager and Investment Manager operate.
 The Company's external Auditors also attend meetings of this Committee at its request and report on their work procedures and their findings in relation to the Company's statutory audit.
 They also have the opportunity to meet with the Committee without representatives of the Manager or the Investment Manager being present.
 The Audit Committee reviews the need for non-audit services and authorises such on a case by case basis, having consideration to the cost effectiveness of the services and the independence and objectivity of the Auditors.
-Non-audit fees of £15,000 were paid to Ernst & Young LLP during the year for their review of the Company's options strategy and for the provision of tax advice in relation to royalty bonds and convertible preferred equity certificates (CPECs).
+Non-audit fees of £4,000 were paid to Ernst & Young LLP during the year for agreed upon procedures in relation to the Company's options position.
 The Board has concluded, on the recommendation of the Audit Committee, that the Auditors continued to be independent and that their reappointment be proposed at the Annual General Meeting.